-Good dental health habits not only promote healthy teeth and a beautiful smile, but contribute to your overall health as well.
-As you make your dental health your priority, you will see wonderful results on your overall health as well – like your immunity will start growing, you will fall less sick, you will be in a better shape.
-So lets start with the most basic 6 dental resolutions:
+Good dental health habits not only promote healthy teeth and a beautiful white smile but contribute to your overall health as well.
+As you make your dental health your priority, you will see wonderful results on your overall health as well – like your immunity will start growing, you will fall less sick, you will be in better shape.
+So let’s start with the most basic 6 dental resolutions:

-1. Eat healthy food: Eating nutritious food is a key to not only maintaining good over all health but also great dental health.
-This year resolve to eat healthy food packed with the essential nutrients like fruits, vegetables, dairy products and whole grains.
+1. Eat healthy food: Eating nutritious food is key to not only maintaining good overall health but also great dental health.
+This year resolve to eat healthy food packed with the essential nutrients like fruits, vegetables, dairy products, and whole grains.
 Such food will strengthen your gums and teeth.
-Food like whole wheat, quinoa, millet, oats, etc. are packed with vitamins, minerals, protein, healthy fats and fibre.
+Food like whole wheat, quinoa, millet, oats, etc. are packed with vitamins, minerals, protein, healthy fats and fiber.
 Consuming these keeps you full longer, thus avoiding craving for unhealthy snacks.
 Frequent snacking on refined carbohydrates, chips, food made from white flour, biscuits etc are harmful to your teeth.
 They are converted into simple sugars.
 Bacteria love feeding on these sugars and produce acid, which causes tooth decay.

-On the other hand,calcium rich food like milk, cheese, yoghurt, seafood, tofu, almonds as well as foods high in phosphorus like pumpkin seeds, fish, eggs, tofu, meat help to keep the outer layer of teeth i.e. enamel strong.
-Also, eat food that contain a high amount of vitamin C like oranges, kiwi, strawberries, broccoli, kale etc. The vitamin C in these food helps your gums stay healthy and prevent periodontal and gum diseases.
+On the other hand,calcium-rich food like milk, cheese, yogurt, seafood, tofu, almonds as well as foods high in phosphorus like pumpkin seeds, fish, eggs, tofu, meat help to keep the outer layer of teeth i.e. enamel strong.
+Also, eat food that contains a high amount of vitamin C like oranges, kiwi, strawberries, broccoli, kale etc. The vitamin C in this food helps your gums stay healthy and prevent periodontal and gum diseases.

 2. Avoid sugary snacks: After you eat food and beverages laden with sugar, the bacteria present in our mouth release acids that attack tooth enamel.
 Gradually this enamel breaks down and cavities develop.
 So this year try to avoid consuming soft drinks, candies, desserts, jams, hard and sour candy, chocolates etc.

-5. Use a Fluoride mouthwash: Buy the flavour of a mouthwash you like that contains fluoride and use it daily.
-Besides maintaining a fresh breath, you will do a big favour to your teeth by making them strong.
+5. Use a Fluoride mouthwash: Buy the flavor of a mouthwash you like that contains fluoride and use it daily.
+Besides maintaining a fresh breath, you will do a big favor to your teeth by making them strong.
 The fluoride in the mouth rinse fortifies teeth and can reverse decay that is very small and not yet become a cavity.

 6. Visit your dentist regularly: A regular visit to the dentist for a thorough professional cleaning and check up will prevent any problems in the future and also detect dental problems when they are small enough and can be treated without pain.